xRizwan/shortify-frontend/README.md

-# shortify frontend
+# shortify-frontend
 Small application that can be used to shorten urls.
+[Backend](https://github.com/xRizwan/shortify-api)